Fall of the Riau Islands: From Syonanto to Batam

-On 15 February 1942, Singapore fell to the Japanese.
-Following the capture of Singapore, Japan quickly moved to occupy nearby strategic locations, including Batam Island and Sambu Island.
+On 15 February 1942, Singapore fell to the Japanese, following the capture of Singapore, Japan quickly moved to occupy nearby strategic locations, including Batam Island and Sambu Island.
 Both islands, close to Singapore, were vital for their oil resources.
 Despite the destruction, the Japanese occupation of Batam was completed without resistance by the Japanese, within days of their victory in Singapore.
 The Japanese would later station a small garrison there.
 On 20 February 1942, newspapers such as Het Volk and Haarlem's Dagblad reported the Japanese occupation of Batam and Sambu Island.
 These accounts described how Japanese troops encountered no resistance, taking over 15 oil tanks on Batam and 20 on Sambu Island.
-The British forces, garrisoned both islands island, implemented a scorched-earth policy, setting the oil tanks ablaze and had inadvertently set many native casualties before the Japanese arrived.
+The British forces, garrisoned on both islands, implemented a scorched-earth policy, setting the oil tanks ablaze and inadvertently setting many native casualties before the Japanese arrived.

 On 21 February 1942, Japanese forces took Tanjungpinang.
 Unlike other areas, the arrival of the Japanese in Tanjungpinang was warmly received by locals, with some Chinese community leaders, including Cia Sun Haw, Oei Cap Tek, and Cei Pit Sip, assisting the Japanese.
 This positive reception reflected the population's amazement at Japan's swift defeat of the Dutch, who had long been seen as invincible.
 The fall of Dutch defenses shattered this perception and created a growing sense of self-confidence and national consciousness among the local populace.